-The lie detector—or polygraph machine–was first created by John Augustus Larson (1892-1965), a part-time employee of the Berkeley Police Department who was earning his Ph.D. in physiology at the University of California at Berkeley.
+The lie detector—or polygraph machine–was first created by John Augustus Larson (1892-1965), a part-time employee of the Berkeley Police Department who was earning his Ph.D. in physiology at the University of California at Berkeley in 1920.

 In studying interrogations taking place in the police department, Larson came up with the concept for a device that noted nervousness as indicated by changes in blood pressure and respiratory and pulse rates when a person was undergoing questioning.
-Larson eventually created a method for recording this information on a rolling drum of paper so a permanent record could be created and evaluated.
+In the early 1920s, Larson created a method for recording this information on a rolling drum of paper so a permanent record could be created and evaluated.

 Building on the Work of William Marston